pavithradev7/UFOSigthings/README.md

 					 by year and looking at famous UFO events to see if after their occurance caused some increase or decrease.
 An increase could signify that it may just be people trying to report UFO's to be part of a bandwagon.
 No dramatic change could mean that sightings are just becoming more common

-	Pavithra's Question: I will find the counts the number of reported UFO sightings for each U.S. state and also find which state has the maximum UFO sightings.
+	Pavithra's Question: I will find the count of the number of reported UFO sightings for each U.S. state.

 ## Big Data Solutions
 	Matt Big Data Solutions: